 When is remedial action required?

-The financial services regulatory environment has grown overly complex in the last decade.
-Regulators have increased the level of regulation to achieve their primal objective of reducing risk in financial markets, protecting investors and deterring the use of the financial system by criminals.
+The financial services regulatory environment has grown overly complex.
+Regulators have increased the level of regulation to achieve their primary objective of reducing risk in financial markets, protecting investors and deterring the use of the financial system by criminals.
 This means that to remain compliant with the regulatory requirements is much more difficult and goes beyond blindly following the rulebook.

 Regulatory breaches can indicate failures of a compliance control that need to be reviewed and in some cases changed.
 Depending on the type of breach, your Firm could be faced with a damaged reputation, paying fines to the regulator, or even having your authorisation revoked.